laiyutong/AWS/Academy/Guided Lab/Introducing Amazon Elastic File System (Amazon EFS)/README.md

 <h2>Task 5: Examining the performance behavior of your new EFS file system</h2>
 <h3>Examining the performance by using Flexible IO</h3>
-△Flexible IO (fio) is a synthetic I/O benchmarking utility for Linux.
+💬Flexible IO (fio) is a synthetic I/O benchmarking utility for Linux.
 It is used to benchmark and test Linux I/O subsystems.
 During boot, fio was automatically installed on your EC2 instance.<br>
 46. Examine the write performance characteristics of your file system by entering:<br>
 <pre class="text">sudo fio --name=fio-efs --filesize=10G --filename=./efs/fio-efs-test.img --bs=1M --nrfiles=1 --direct=1 --sync=0 --rw=write --iodepth=200 --ioengine=libaio</pre>
 <img src="https://i.imgur.com/nooefC9.png" width="60%"><br>
-△ The <code>fio</code> command will take 5–10 minutes to complete.
+💬The <code>fio</code> command will take 5–10 minutes to complete.
 The output should look like the example in the following screenshot.
 Make sure that you examine the output of your <code>fio</code> command, specifically the summary status information for this WRITE test.<br>
 <h3>Monitoring performance by using Amazon CloudWatch</h3>
 47. In the AWS Management Console, on the Services menu, choose <code>CloudWatch</code>.<br>
 48. In the navigation pane on the left, choose <code>Metrics</code>.<br>